vuejs/pinia/.github/CONTRIBUTING.md

 1. Create the corresponding `<lang>` sub-folder for your translation.
 2. Modify the i18n configuration in the `.vitepress` sub-folder.
 3. Translate the docs and run the doc site to self-test locally.
 4. Create a checkpoint for your language by running `pnpm run docs:translation:update <lang> [<commit>]`.
 A checkpoint is the hash and date of the latest commit when you do the translation.
-The checkpoint information is stored in the status file `packages/docs/.vitepress/translation-status.json`. _It's crucial for long-term maintenance since all the further translation sync-ups are based on their previous checkpoints._ Usually, you can skip the commit argument because the default value is `v2`.
+The checkpoint information is stored in the status file `packages/docs/.vitepress/translation-status.json`. _It's crucial for long-term maintenance since all the further translation sync-ups are based on their previous checkpoints._
+   > [!TIP]
+   > Please remember to pass the second "commit" argument as `v2` since that's the base branch of Pinia now.
 5. Commit all the changes and create a pull request to our GitHub repo.

 We will have a paragraph at the top of each translation page that shows the translation status.
 That way, users can quickly determine if the translation is up-to-date or lags behind the English version.